wandb/docs/docs/guides/intro.md

 - **[Integrations](./integrations/intro.md)**: Get started quickly with our integrations, which simplify tracking with popular libraries and frameworks, such as [PyTorch Lightning](./integrations/lightning.md), [Hugging Face](./integrations/huggingface.md), [XGBoost](./integrations/xgboost.md), and more.

+Here's an overview of the tools we offer for machine learning workflows, which support enterprise hosting.
 ![](@site/static/images/general/wandb_diagram_july23.png)

 ## Resources